-Though the first Subaru car wasn't sold until 1953, its parent company Fuji Heavy Industries (FHI) was founded by Chikuhei Nakajima in 1917 as The Aircraft Research Laboratory.
-The company was later restructured as the Nakajima Aircraft Company, which became Japan's largest supplier of warplanes during World War II.
-After the war ended FHI was making the Fuji Rabbit Scooter using leftover aircraft parts, and by the early 1950s company CEO Kenji Kita decided to get into the automobile manufacturing business with his 1.5 liter Subaru P-1 compact car.
-For the next fifty years Subaru designed and manufactured an impressive number of models, including the 360, Sambar, 1000, R-2, Rex, Leone, Brat, Alcyone, Legacy, Impreza, Forester, Tribeca and Exiga.
-Subaru is the Japanese word for the Pleiades constellation, which is the basis for the Subaru logo and pays homage to the six companies that originally made up Fuji Heavy Industries.
+Though Subaru's first car wasn't sold until 1953, its parent company Fuji Heavy Industries (FHI) was founded by Chikuhei Nakajima in 1917 as The Aircraft Research Laboratory.
+The business was later restructured as the Nakajima Aircraft Company, which became Japan's largest supplier of warplanes during World War II.
+After the war ended FHI was making the Fuji Rabbit Scooter using leftover aircraft parts, and by the early 1950's CEO Kenji Kita decided to get into the automobile manufacturing business with his 1.5 liter P-1 compact car.
+For the next fifty years the automaker designed and manufactured an impressive number of models, including the 360, Sambar, 1000, R-2, Rex, Leone, Brat, Alcyone, Legacy, Impreza, Forester, Tribeca and Exiga.
+Subaru is the Japanese word for the Pleiades constellation, which is the basis for the corporate logo and pays homage to the six companies that originally made up Fuji Heavy Industries.

-In recent years Subaru has received many accolades (including the United States Environmental Protection Agency´s Gold Achievement Award) for having the first automobile manufacturing facility to achieve zero landfill status, which means nothing from its manufacturing and assembly operations ends up in a landfill.
-Tailpipe emissions are also a major concern for Subaru, which offers several Partial Zero Emissions vehicles, as opposed to other carmakers who only offer PZEV certified cars in states with California Super-Ultra-Low-Emission standards.
-Subaru even considers vehicle "end of life" recycling, and uses unusually large amounts of aluminum auto parts in its vehicles, which can be easily recycled when the vehicles are retired.
+In recent years Subaru has received many accolades (including the United States Environmental Protection Agency´s Gold Achievement Award) for having the first automobile manufacturing facility to achieve zero landfill status, which means no byproducts from Subaru parts manufacturing and assembly operations ends up in a landfill.
+Tailpipe emissions are also a major concern so it offers several Partial Zero Emissions vehicles, as opposed to other carmakers who only offer PZEV certified cars in states with California Super-Ultra-Low-Emission standards.
+The marque even considers vehicle "end of life" recycling, and uses an unusually large number of aluminum parts in its vehicles, which can be easily recycled when the vehicles are retired.